spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 ## Usage

 To use the Spectro Kubernetes Dashboard pack, you have to add it to your cluster profile.
 The Spectro Kubernetes Dashboard pack has default settings for **Access** and **Identity Provider**.
-These settings automatically install the latest version of the Spectro Proxy pack when the cluster is created.
+These settings automatically install the latest version of the Spectro Proxy pack when you create the cluster.

 Changing these default settings may require some additional configuration.
 <br />